DcSushi/Thamaturge/classes/Enchanter.md

 * area of effect spells are centered on the rune
 * some spells are unique to enchanter and thus have unqiue casting methods. pay attention to the wording of enchanter spells!

+### signature spellcasting:
+- once per day, you may cast a cantrip you know for free
+   - this feature gains an additional use every time you level up
+   - all cantrips are completely free once a character reaches a combined level of 10 in any spellcasting classes

 ### Runic form (choose 1)

 * runic sight